Committee on the Scottish Government Handling of Harassment Complaints: Membership

 Past members are Donald Cameron (Conservative) and Angela Constance (SNP).
 Andy Wightman replaced Alison Johnstone as a substitute member in December 2020.

 Hearings

 The Scottish Parliament set up the Committee on the Scottish Government Handling of Harassment Complaints to investigate how the Government breached its own guidelines in its original investigation into the harassment claims against Salmond, and then lost a judicial review into their actions and had to pay over £500,000 to Salmond for legal expenses.

-Eligible evidence

 A political row developed over what evidence to this committee Salmond could present.
-Giving evidence in person in February 2021, Salmond claimed that senior figures in the Scottish Government and the SNP plotted to remove him from public life and to send him to prison.
-Sturgeon disputed the allegations.